 - Bilateral Orchiectomy

 - Estrogen Therapy

 - P450 Enzyme Inhibitors

 Early-Stage Prostate Cancer

-Prostate cancer is diagnosed as early-stage when cancer cells have not spread outside of the prostate.
-If you’ve been diagnosed with early-stage prostate cancer with a low risk of progression—or you’re not expected to tolerate other therapies—your doctor may recommend watchful waiting or active surveillance.
-Aggressive treatment options include various types of prostatectomy, radiation therapy, cryosurgery, or high intensity focused ultrasound.
-The goal of all invasive options is to remove or destroy cancer cells before they can spread to other tissues in the body.
+Prostate cancer is diagnosed early-stage when cancer cells have not spread outside the prostate.
+Suppose you’ve been diagnosed with early-stage prostate cancer with a low risk of progression or are not expected to tolerate other therapies.
+In that case, your doctor may recommend watchful waiting or active surveillance.
+Aggressive treatment options include prostatectomy, radiation therapy, cryosurgery, or high-intensity focused ultrasound.
+All invasive options aim to remove or destroy cancer cells before they can spread to other tissues in the body.